 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 The percentage of students College/Career prepared as determined by the Dashboard's CCI indicator.
-91.3% of students college/career prepared (class of 2019 data) 94.0% of students college/career prepared (class of 2020 data) 95% of students college/career prepared.
+91.3% of students college/career prepared (class of 2019 data) 88.9% of students college/career prepared (class of 2020 data) CCI Not Published (2022 class data) 100% Graduation Rate 17.4% Scored a 3 or higher on at least two AP exams 95.7% Completed the a-g requirements 69.6% Completed one semester of college credit courses 52.2% Completed two semesters of college credit courses 95% of students college/career prepared.

-Action # Title Description Total Funds Contributing 1.1 RA LCAP Action 1 Provide teachers and administration with Advanced Placement, state standards, state accountability, and academic counseling trainings (AP and Pre-AP Trainings, monthly PLC meetings, state standards/accountability trainings, academic counseling trainings). \$15,000.00 No

-Action # Title Description Total Funds Contributing 1.2 RA LCAP Action 2 Implement state standards aligned curriculum.
-(Purchase AP and standards aligned literacy, social studies, math, science/STEM curriculum and equipment/facilities as needed, provide standards aligned curricular activities/field trips) No 1.3 RA LCAP Action 3 Provide increased technology access (software and hardware) for instructional use by both students and staff.
-Yes 1.4 RA LCAP Action 4 Expand academic course schedule options by way of providing a College Program with concurrent enrollment offerings for Juniors and Seniors \$22,000.00 Yes 1.5 RA LCAP Action 10 Provide pull-out/after school tutoring. \$25,000.00 Yes 1.6 RA LCAP Action 11 Provide increased monitoring of EL, foster, and low-income students and target for extra support as needed.
-Yes 1.7 RA LCAP Action 7 Subsidize AP Exam Costs for all students earning a B+ or higher in AP classes and all foster and/or low-income students in AP classes. \$2,000.00 Yes 1.8 RA LCAP Action 5 Provide college, financial aid, and academic advising for both students and parents.
-No 1.9 RA LCAP Action 14 Provide summer school. \$15,000.00 No 1.10 RA LCAP Action 16 Administer the ELPAC to all EL students.
-Yes

-Action # Title Description Total Funds Contributing 1.11 RA LCAP Action 17 Administer the CAASPP interim and summative assessments.
-No 1.12 RA LCAP Action 18 Provide Guided Study within the regular school day to support student success in all classes. \$40,000.00 Yes
+Action # Title Description Total Funds Contributing 1.1 1.1 RA LCAP Action 1 Provide teachers and administration with Advanced standards, state accountability, and academic count (AP and Pre-AP Trainings, monthly PLC meetings, accountability trainings, academic counseling training) \$18,000.00 No 1.4 RA LCAP Action 4 Expand academic course schedule options by way of providing a College Program with concurrent enrollment offerings for Juniors and Seniors \$17,000.00 Yes 1.5 RA LCAP Action 10 Provide pull-out/after school tutoring. \$28,000.00 Yes 1.7 RA LCAP Action 7 Subsidize AP Exam Costs for all students earning a B+ or higher in AP classes and all foster and/or low-income students in AP classes. \$2,000.00 Yes 1.9 RA LCAP Action 14 Provide summer school. \$12,000.00 No 1.12 RA LCAP Action 18 Provide Guided Study within the regular school day to support student success in all classes. \$40,000.00 Yes

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.

+There were no substantive differences in planned actions and actual implementation of these actions.
 In working towards this goal, teachers were provided with multiple trainings.
-The school also purchased curricular materials and technology as needed and provided access to college classes by way of duel enrollment College and Career course offerings and the College Program.
+The school also purchased curricular materials and technology as needed and provided access to college classes by way of dual enrollment College and Career course offerings and the College Program.
 Additionally, Redwood Academy supported all students, including EL, foster youth, and low income, by way of providing tutoring as well as additional academic advising.
 The actions in combination helped students access the criteria necessary to qualify as college/career prepared.